-The Peacock Bass were not shy that day for sure.
+The peacock bass were not shy that day for sure.
 Between the 3 of us more than 60 was caught and released.
-In the right conditions, the Peacock Bass is more than just one the hardest fighting freshwater fish pound-for-pound on the planet but are also a survivor.
+In the right conditions, the peacock bass is more than just one the hardest fighting freshwater fish pound-for-pound on the planet but are also a survivor.

 This brute of the Cichlid family from the Amazon appears to have settled down in many countries other than South America.
 They were introduced on purpose into Florida waters to control the Tilapia (another cichlid) outbreak and now reside merrily along with other immigrants from Asia namely the infamous fishzilla, the Snakeheads!

 There is no turbo-charged run but instead the fight can go in any direction!
-Away, down, up, left, right or airborne, you never quite know what the Peacock Bass you just hooked might do which makes it so crazy fun to catch.
+Away, down, up, left, right or airborne, you never quite know what the peacock bass you just hooked might do which makes it so crazy fun to catch.

 Alvin’s gear was ultra-light.
-His preferred spin-fly method of catching Peacock Bass is very effective.
+His preferred spin-fly method of catching peacock bass is very effective.
 The Major Craft Troutino rod matched with a Shimano Stella 1000FE reel spooled with 4-pound line was great fun to use.

-This is only the second time trying out this reel and line.
+This is only my second time trying out this reel and line.
 The first time the Daiwa Exceler-X 2500 saw action was a week ago when out saltwater fishing where it was given a really good workout.

 Our first stop was fishing at the outer perimeter of a duck farm.
 Yes, duck farm, you can find lots of them here.
 Thankfully there are no ducks around and we could fish in peace.

 Alvin had great fun bringing the fish in using his ultra light gear.
 We initially thought it was another good-sized snakehead till we saw the broad flash of yellow and red ascending.
 Naturally all on board shouted, NET!

 These Mayans are not big but they put up a good fight, much better than those awful Flowerhorn Cichlids.
-Many a times we’d think we hooked a smallish Peacock Bass only to see a Mayan at the end of the line.
+Many a times we’d think we hooked a smallish peacock bass only to see a Mayan at the end of the line.
 Fun but not what we came for.

 After a quick simple lunch under some trees we loaded the boats back onto the trailer and made our way through some really winding paths to another pond.

 There are also limestone structures sticking out from the clear waters with the biggest resembling a mushroom in the center of the pond.
 There were birds nesting within its nooks and crannies.
 Many different species of plant fringe the edge of the pond.

 This pond also has hidden corners behind huge boulders of limestone rock.
 The place has a natural garden look about it and felt mythical even.

-The bites were not as consistent as the first pond we went to but all fish caught were Peacock Basses.
-We felt they fought harder too over here.
+The bites were not as consistent as the first pond we went to but all fish caught were peacock bass.
+We felt they fought harder too, over here.

 Alvin got a good hook-up at one time but the fish got snagged in the weedy bottom.
 Who knows how big that one could have been?

 We moved about a bit more at this pond.
-At one time the bites slowed and was far in between.
+At one time the bites slowed and was far in-between.
 As the thruster motor was pushing us gently back to where we parked our cars we happened upon a boiling surface, which could only indicate a Peacock Bass feeding frenzy.

 All Peacock Bass Caught Were Released to Grow Fatter and Angrier